OSGeo/OSGeoLive-doc/quickstart/osm_quickstart.rst

 * Homepage: http://wiki.openstreetmap.org/wiki/Osmarender

+Example:

-Example: (this requires approx. 1 GB free RAM and takes at least a day to process the full city.
+.. note:: (this requires approx. 1 GB free RAM and takes a few days to process the full city.
 A single village or suburb extract should be much more manageable.
-See `Xapi <http://wiki.openstreetmap.org/wiki/Xapi>`_ in the OSM Wiki for details on how to download smaller chunks into an ``.osm`` file.)
+See `Xapi <http://wiki.openstreetmap.org/wiki/Xapi>`_ in the OSM Wiki for details on how to download smaller chunks into an ``.osm`` file, or use *JOSM* or *Merkaartor* to download a smaller chunk.)

 ::